 With the heftier setup and maintenance required for on-premise digital signage comes higher costs.
 We won’t go into the numbers in detail, but it’s safe to say that servers and IT labor don’t come for free.

-In particular, cloud-based and on-premise digital signage differ the most in upfront costs.
+Cloud-based and on-premise digital signage differ the most in upfront costs.
 When setting up the latter solution, you’ll need to:

-- buy servers and all associated equipment (fans, racks, etc.),
+- buy servers and all associated equipment (fans, racks, etc.)

-- purchase the software you’ll be using to manage your content (a one-time, upfront fee).
+- purchase the software you’ll be using to manage your content (a one-time, upfront fee)

 In summary, cloud-based digital signage software is easier and less expensive to set up, easier to maintain, and allows remote content management.
 If these are things you’re looking for in a solution, cloud-based is the way to go.